 Biblical women who lived there.
 The Huffington Post calls the album "a

 heart-stopping effort."
 The Naming album launched in September 2010.

 Galeet also pursues her passion for Jewish music and culture as an anthropologist.
 She holds a Ph.D. in anthropology, specializing in cultural politics and contemporary Middle Eastern/Arab music in Israel.
-She has published widely on her work and is currently a Postdoctoral Fellow at New York University at the Taub Center for Israel Studies.
+She has published widely on her work.
 She offers residencies, lectures, and workshops on her artistic and academic work.